garethjohnsdesign/thisisnovel.co.uk/_branded/goliath-how-monopolies-came-to-be.markdown

 ---
-title: Goliath - How Monopolies Came to Be
+title: Goliath - How Monopolies Came to Be Test
 date: 2019-09-05 20:25:00 Z
 position: 15
 image: "/uploads/goliath.jpg"